Water Heater Installation in Edmonton

 What is the best way to ensure a longer life for my water heater?

-- You should flush your water heater once per year to help remove sediment or rust that may be building up.
-This will greatly increase the life of your water heater and can even extend it beyond the manufacturer’s warranty timeframe.
+- This can greatly increase the life of your water heater beyond the manufacturer’s warranty timeframe.

 Does The Home Depot install water heaters purchased separately?

 - No. The Home Depot’s water heater installers will not install water heaters purchased separately, whether from a Home Depot store or elsewhere.

 - For the purposes of liability and warranty coverage, the water heater installer can only verify the quality and condition of equipment that they themselves supply and install.

 Want more information?
 Click below for all your water heater installation needs.